Curriculum reform release time

 As part of the evaluation cycle, schools should consider where planning and preparation for curriculum reform can be included in implementation and progress monitoring (IPM) for 2024.
 This may include the allocation of curriculum reform release for teachers.

-Will schools need to adjust commitments for the expenditure of SBAR funds in the current strategic improvement plan?
+Will schools need to adjust commitments for the expenditure of SBAR funds in the current school excellence plan?

 As part of the evaluation cycle, schools should consider the allocation of SBAR funding, including funding for curriculum reform release for teachers.
 This may mean prioritising release time for teachers to support curriculum planning and implementation.
-Many schools already have time for curriculum planning reflected in their strategic improvement plans (SIP).
+Many schools already have time for curriculum planning reflected in their school excellence plans (SEP).

 When will my school receive the centrally funded curriculum release for primary settings, SSPs and mainstream support executive?